 Export shipments must be accompanied by a CFIA-issued phytosanitary certificate.
 Shipments of ash wood must meet all of the following elements and processing requirements:

-- Facilities must be audited by the CFIA or an agency approved by the CFIA, once a month for the duration of the EU derogation (until December 2017); and
+- facilities must be audited by the CFIA or an agency approved by the CFIA, once a month for the duration of the EU derogation; and

-For the re-export of ash wood originating in the U.S. under the derogation, the wood must be processed in an approved facility in Canada as described above.
+For the re-export of ash wood originating in the U.S. under the derogation, the wood must be processed in an approved facility in Canada or the US and meets all the above conditions as described above.
 Ash wood imported from the U.S. must meet the import requirements under directive D-03-08.

 Refer to directive D-99-06 for processes to receive a phytosanitary certificate or a phytosanitary certificate for re-export or contact your local CFIA Office.

-2.2 Phytosanitary requirements for the export of birch, Japanese walnut, Japanese elm, and Japanese wingnut lumber
+2.2 Phytosanitary requirements for the export of birch

 Debarking and cambium/sapwood removal